DenizenScript/Denizen-Beginners-Guide/source/guides/non-denizen/resource-packs.md

     - Used by portals, beacons, conduits.
 7) `type` - determines if a pre-defined event fires this sound.
     - Default is `sound`, the other option available is `event`.
-    - `sound` causes the value of `name` to be interpreted as the name of a file
+    - `sound` causes the value of `name` to be interpreted as the name of a file.
     - `event` causes the value of `name` to be interpreted as the name of an already defined event.
     - used for things like being under-water, in a cave, near a beacon, near a beehive.

 ### Inside The Blockstates Folder Directory

 Directory: `.minecraft\resourcepacks\MyResourcePack\assets\minecraft\blockstates\`

 To modify each individual block-state of an item, you must specify each individual blockstate.
 Additional blockstates cannot be specified.
-When specifying blockstate models, the relative folder directs to the `Models` directory, located at `\assets\minecraft\models\`
+When specifying blockstate models, the relative folder directs to the `Models` directory, located at `\assets\minecraft\models\`.
 Adjusting these are not covered in this guide.

 ### Inside The Models Folder Directory

 Directory: `.minecraft\resourcepacks\MyResourcePack\assets\minecraft\models\`

 To "Create" new items, you will need to modify existing items within Minecraft.
 This can and was previously done with Durability, but optimally utilized with `custom_model_data` that was implemented in Minecraft 1.14.
 The three object model types for model data are `Block States`,`Block Models`, and `Item Models`.